AndreaJens/rakugaki-rumble/README.md

 * 632A (or 22A): Jaguar Knee (cancels into j.236A on hit)

 #### Rho-Zetta
-* 4A/5A/6A: Headbash (cancels into all Command Normals and Specials, jump cancel on hit)
+* 5A/6A: Headbash (cancels into all Command Normals and Specials, jump cancel on hit)
+* 4A: Turtling Headbash (same as Headbash, but has invulnerable startup and less damage)
 * 2A: The Pit and the Pendulum (cancels into all Specials, jump cancel on hit, auto-corrects side)
 * j.A: Spikes and Yikes (cancels into Run Amok Rampage on hit)
 * j.2A: Weight of the World (universal air spike)